diespinoza/RGBLighting/README.md

 - Individually addressible RGB Led lights

 ## Project Idea
 The goal of this project is be able to control multi-funcitonal RGB Led lights quickly and easily.
-The entire setup process should take under 15 minutes.
+The entire setup process should take under 10 minutes.
-The lights should have multiple interfaces.
-One based on physical buttons that control the color, brightness, and mode of the lights.
-Another interface is Web-Based such as to allow remote  control.
-This can be achieved with an actual remote control or via a Web interface
+The lights are controlled by a single button.
+This minimizes the hardware complexity and makes it easy to prototype in a breadboard.
+The single button will serve as the controll for the lights

 ### Physical Interface
-- 3 buttons
-  - 1 Button that changes mode
+- 1 buttons
+  - Press once and hold
-    - When this button is held down, the mode will change continously in intervals of 1-2 secconds.
+     - The mode will change one by one in intervals of 1-2 secconds.
 When the button is released, the mode is set.
-A single press would therefore have to hold down the button for 1-2 seconds.
-One of the light modes is with all the lights off.
-  - 1 button that changes brightness
+  - Press twice and hold
-    - This button should behave in a similar way to the mode select button.
-The light will go from minimum brightness to maximum brightness in steps.
+    - Double-click the button the minimum brightness to maximum brightness in steps.
 The button must be continously held down to cycle through the modes.
-  - 1 button for extra functionality
-    - This button could enable "special" modes.
-For example, when pressed and held at the same time as the first button is pressed, the colors will shift in hue
-- 1 switch for power
+  - Press 3 times and hold
+    - This will immediately turn the entire stip off
 - 1 state indicator LED

-### Web Interface
-- buttons
-- data graphs
+  -  This tells LED mirrors the button presses so that you know the arduino is reading your input

 ### Light Modes and Functionality
 - RGB Rainbow